django-cms/django-cms/docs/topics/commonly_used_plugins.rst

 <https://github.com/divio/djangocms-text-ckeditor>`_ for displaying text.
 You
 may of course use your preferred editor; others are available.

-.. :module:: djangocms_video
+..  module:: djangocms_video

-.. :class:: djangocms_video.cms_plugins.VideoPlugin
+..  class:: djangocms_video.cms_plugins.VideoPlugin

 *****
 Video